benc-uk/nanomon/readme.md

   - _prom_timestamp_ - The timestamp of the result as returned by Prometheus (string)
   - _result_count_ - The number of results returned (number)

+### Prometheus Scrape Monitor

+This monitor scrapes raw Prometheus metrics from any standard `/metrics` endpoint (in text exposition format), finds a named metric and extracts its value.
+It will return failed status on network errors or non-200 HTTP responses.
+If the target metric is not found, it returns OK with `matched` set to false and a value of 0.

+You'll need to know the metric names exposed by the target endpoint.
+Use a browser or curl to inspect the `/metrics` output first.

+- **Target:** The full URL of the metrics endpoint e.g. `http://localhost:9100/metrics`
+- **Value:** The value of the first matching metric sample.
+- **Properties:**
+  - _metric_ - The name of the metric to find, this is required.
+  - _labels_ - Optional label filter in the format `key=value,key2=value2` to match specific metric series (default: none)
+  - _timeout_ - Timeout interval e.g. "10s" or "500ms" (default: 5s)
+  - _valueMult_ - A numeric multiplier applied to the metric value, useful for unit conversion (default: none)
+- **Outputs / Rule Props:**
+  - _respTime_ - Time to fetch the metrics endpoint in milliseconds (number)
+  - _metricCount_ - Total number of metric families found in the scrape (number)
+  - _metricType_ - The type of the matched metric e.g. 'GAUGE', 'COUNTER', 'SUMMARY', 'HISTOGRAM' (string)
+  - _metricHelp_ - The help text of the matched metric (string)
+  - _value_ - The value of the first matching metric sample (number)
+  - _labels_ - Labels of the first matching metric as `key="value"` pairs (string)
+  - _matched_ - Whether the metric name was found and at least one sample matched (boolean)
+  - _matchCount_ - Number of metric samples that matched the label filter (number)

 ### Monitor Rules

 All monitor types have a rule property as part of their configuration, this rule is a logical expression which is evaluated after each run.
 You can use any of the outputs in this expression in order to set the result status of the run.